2021–22 SC East Bengal season: Summary

-On 1 July 2021, the Indian Football Association announced that the 2021–22 Calcutta Premier Division will be held in mid-August, without any spectators, adhering to all the protocols due to the COVID-19 pandemic.
+On 1 July 2021, the Indian Football Association announced that the 2021 CFL Premier Division will be held in mid-August, without any spectators, adhering to all the protocols due to the COVID-19 pandemic.
 The committee has also announced that there will be a change in the format of the tournament with 14 teams likely to be divided into two groups and the top 8 teams will reach the knockout stage and play each other in the quarter-finals.
 However, the participation of East Bengal club was uncertain due to the tussle between the club and the investor group.
 On 25 August, after the differences were put to a stop by the intervention of Mamata Banerjee, the club has expressed the willingness to participate in the Calcutta Football League.

-The fixtures for the 2021–22 Calcutta Premier Division was officially announced on 1 August by the Indian Football Association.
+The fixtures for the 2021 CFL Premier Division was officially announced on 1 August by the Indian Football Association.
 East Bengal was set to start their campaign on 31 August against Bhawanipore, however, the club informed the IFA about the unavailability of the team and the match was cancelled.
 On 6 September, the IFA released fresh schedule for East Bengal where they are supposed to face BSS Sporting Club on 7 September, however, East Bengal management has notified the IFA that the team is not available yet and they will not be participating in the tournament.
 The IFA decided to handover all the matches to the respective opponents as walkovers and East Bengal finished at the bottom of the group.